massgov/mayflower-patternlab/docs/atomic-design.md

 * Contains multiple HTML elements that cannot be use seperately
 * Almost always contains a theme SCSS file
 * Can not be broken down into smaller logical elements
+* If possible, includes content data (ie: `hr` doesn't include content)

 ### Molecules - (stylized collections)
-Molecules are similar to Atoms, since they can contain HTML elements, but they can also contain Atoms and even other Molecules as building blocks to create a more complex pattern.
+Molecules are built by including Atoms or even Molecules to create a more complex stylized pattern.
+Molecules can contain HTML elements as well to help layout the included patterns or to render content.

 Molecules have the greatest flexibility of all the patterns so you should use caution when using HTML elements to make sure they shouldn't be an included Atoms instead.